ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. note::

-  Please save age as an integer and all other data as strings.
-This will make the data compatible with existing noise functions.
+  In the final version of the observers, following the noise functions, please have age as an integer and all other data as strings.

 **Who to Sample**